TPIsoftware-digirunner/digirunner/README.md

 ![Architecture diagram](resources/digiR_Architecture.png)

 # Installation
+### Please surf to https://cloud.google.com/ and login with your user account.
 ### It is recommended to use cloud shell for installation
 - Click the "Activate Cloud Shell" button up top on the right.
 ![Architecture diagram](resources/open_cloud_shell.png)